gitlabhq/gitlabhq/PROCESS.md

 ### Only accepting merge requests with green tests

-We can only accept a merge requests if all the tests are green, can you please make sure the tests of this merge requests are green?
-If the failing test has nothing do to with your merge request, you might want to rebase with master to see if that makes the tests green again.
+We can only accept a merge request if all the tests are green.
+I've just restarted the build.
+When the tests are still not passing after this restart and you're sure that is does not have anything to do with your code changes, please rebase with master to see if that solves the issue.